 I used abrMate, for anyone else who was as mystified by compatibility issues as I was.

-I licensed them under CC, commercial, share-alike.
-CC licenses always require crediting/attribution, but I'm adding an exception:You don't need to credit me if
+I licensed them under CC, non-commercial, share-alike.
+CC licenses always require crediting/attribution, but I’m adding an exception:You don’t need to credit me if

-you're using them in a painting, whether you sell it or not.
+you’re using them in a painting, whether you sell it or not (the non-commercial refers to repackaging them and selling them).
 You only need to credit me if

-you share the brushes, modify the brushes and create your own pack, or include them in a pack of your own.
-I'm talking about the complex non-basic brushes here.
-I think it's obvious which are which.And now I think I deserve some shameless self-promotion for this...
+you share the brushes, you modify the brushes and create your own pack, or you include them in a pack of your own.
+I’m talking about the complex brushes I made, you obviously don’t have to credit me for modifying the basic brushes.
+I think it’s obvious which are which.And now I think I deserve some shameless self-promotion for this...

-With this one I used the Real Media Wet to Dry that I worked hard to tweak just right and a lot of textures.
+With this one I used the Real Media Wet to Dry and quite a few others as I wanted a rougher feel.
 If you saw the video

 you can see me use quite a variety especially for the floor.